 - Educating women throughout pregnancy about the benefits of breastfeeding

-- Offering a breastfeeding class taught by Lisa Lederer, CNM, IBCLC which is free to our clients
+- Offering a breastfeeding class taught by Lisa Lederer, IBCLC and Britt Sando, IBCLC

-- Helping and preparing women to have a natural birth which highly improves babies’ receptiveness at the breast
+- Helping women to have a natural birth.
+Delivering without intervention improves babies’ receptiveness at the breast

 - Proactively assisting with the initiation and continuation of breastfeeding for our clients who have a more complicated delivery